I Find the Path to Knowing God

-Just when I was disappointed over this, I thought of God’s words through His enlightenment: “My words represent Me, Myself.
-Remember this!
-Do not have doubts; you absolutely must be certain.
-This is a matter of life and death!
-This is a terrible thing!
-As soon as My words are spoken, what I want to do has come to pass” (“Chapter 77” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
-“Knowing God must be done through reading God’s word and understanding God’s word.
-Some people say: ‘I haven’t seen God incarnate, so how can I know God?’
-God’s word is actually an expression of God’s disposition.
-From God’s word you can see God’s love for mankind, Hisof mankind, and the way He saves them… because God’s word is expressed by God as opposed to God using man to write it out.
-It is personally expressed by God.
-It is expressing His own words and His inner voice.
-Why do we call them heartfelt words?
+Just when I was disappointed over this, I thought of God’s words through His enlightenment: “Knowing God must be done through reading and understanding God’s word.
+Some say: ‘I haven’t seen God incarnate, so how could I know God?’
+In fact, God’s word is an expression of God’s disposition.
+From God’s word you can see God’s love andfor mankind, and His method for saving them….
+This is because God’s word is expressed by as opposed to using man to write it out.
+It is personally expressed by God—He is expressing His own words and His inner voice.
+Why is it said that they are heartfelt words?
 Because they are issued from deep down, expressing His disposition, His will, His thoughts, His love for mankind, His salvation of mankind, and His expectations of mankind….
-Among God’s words are severe words, gentle and considerate words, and there are some revelatory words that are inhumane.
-If you look only at the revelatory words, you feel that God is quite stern.
-If you look at only the gentle words, God appears to not have much authority.
-You must therefore not understand out of context in this.
-You must look at it from every angle.
-Sometimes God speaks from a gentle and compassionate perspective, and people see God’s love for mankind; sometimes He speaks from a strict perspective, and people see God’s unoffendable disposition.
-Man is deplorably filthy and is not worthy of seeing God’s face, and is not worthy of coming before God.
-People’s coming before God now is purely out of God’s grace.
-God’s wisdom can be seen from the way God works and the meaning of His work.
-Even if people don’t come into contact with God, they will still be able to see these things in God’s word” (“How to Know God Incarnate” in Records of Christ’s Talks).
+Among God’s words are harsh words, gentle and considerate words, and there are some revelatory words that are not in line with human wishes.
+If you look only at the revelatory words, you will feel that God is quite stern.
+If you look only at the gentle words, you will feel that God does not have much authority.
+Therefore, you must not take this out of context, but look at it from every angle.
+Sometimes God speaks from a gentle and compassionate perspective, and people see God’s love for mankind; sometimes He speaks from a strict perspective, and people see God’s disposition that will tolerate no offense.
+Man is deplorably filthy and is not worthy of seeing God’s face or of coming before God.
+That people can now come before God is purely God’s grace.
+God’s wisdom can be seen from the way He works and the meaning of His work.
+People can still see these things in God’s word even without directly contacting Him” (“How to Know God Incarnate” in Records of Christ’s Talks).
 God’s words made me suddenly see the light.
 As it turns out, God’s words represent God Himself!
 Because God’s words are the life of God Himself, the expressions of His disposition, the revelations of what He has and is, and they completely represent God’s life essence.
 God incarnate in the last days expresses all that is the life of God using words and utterances, allowing man to see through God’s word His great power, His supremacy, His humility and hiddenness, and His adorableness, and moreover understand His joys and sorrows, and know what He has and is.
-Therefore, when people hear God’s voice and read God’s words, it’s like seeing God, just as Job said in the Old Testament: “I have heard of you by the hearing of the ear: but now my eye sees you” (Job 42:5).
+Therefore, when people hear God’s voice and read God’s words, it’s like seeing God, just as Job said in the Old Testament: “I have heard of You by the hearing of the ear: but now my eye sees You” (Job 42:5).
 It seemed that as long as I read and experienced God’s words in earnest, then I could truly come to know Him.
 If people depart from God’s words and only see God incarnate, can they know God completely?
 Thinking back to when the Lord Jesus appeared and performed His work, there were many thousands of people who saw the Lord Jesus, but how many truly knew Him?
 Didn’t the Pharisees also see the Lord Jesus back then?
 So why did they nail Him to the cross?
 Wasn’t it because they hated the truth and didn’t listen to His words, and they stubbornly held on to their own conceptions and imaginations?
 On the other hand, Peter was able to have a real knowledge of the Lord Jesus because he could listen closely to His words and was good at contemplating every word and sentence uttered by Him.
 Through the Lord Jesus’ utterances and work he got to know God’s disposition and what He has and is, ultimately gaining true knowledge of God.
 These facts speak volumes, and if someone wants to know God, then it does not depend entirely on whether or not they can see Christ, but crucially it depends on whether or not they love the truth.
 If they truly love the truth, then even if they haven’t laid eyes on the face of Christ, they can still come to know God by listening to His voice; if they do not love the truth, however, then even if they have seen Christ’s face, it will still be impossible for them to know God, and they will even look upon Christ with contempt for being an ordinary person, and defy and betray Christ.

 The more I thought about the preposterous logical reasoning I used to have, the more I felt my own wretchedness, foolishness, and childishness.
 Every day I held God’s word in my hands, read God’s word, and experienced God’s word, but I let slip the perfect opportunity to know God and did not enter into it, and instead I lived in notions and imaginings, complaining about the situation, thinking that I could only know God by seeing the face of Christ.
 I really was living a blessed life without appreciating it!
 From this day on, I will read more of God’s word, contemplate His word, seek to understand His joys and sorrows through His word, and discover more of His adorableness, so that my knowledge of God may be deepened.